 Boston University is home to both on-campus and online programs.
 Students who have earned 52–64 transferable credits from regionally accredited institutions, among other eligibility requirements, may apply to BU’s online Undergraduate Degree Completion Program.

 Potential transfer students should know: Boston University may accept up to 80 eligible transfer credits from accredited schools.
 The student must have earned a C or better in the course, and in general, courses completed five or more years before matriculation at BU will not be accepted.

-Kaplan University offers online, campus, and blended learning designed to help students pursue undergraduate, graduate, or professional degrees.
+Purdue Global University offers online, campus, and blended learning designed to help students pursue undergraduate, graduate, or professional degrees.
 They welcome transfer students, and may permit students to transfer credits or even test out of courses in subjects they have mastered.